mdfleming3/mdfleming3.github.io/_drafts/eli5-guide-search-engine-optimization-seo.md

 #### Internal Links

-You'll notice that nearly all websites have a menu bar that exists at the top of a webpage
+You'll notice that nearly all websites have a menu bar that exists at the top of a webpage that links to a variety of categories and subpages and internal links.
+This is important because it:

+1. Improves user experience
+2. Helps search engines develop and internal hierarchy of the website

+By having an experienced web developer or a well-developed template, this should be included on all websites.
+Poor structure will be detrimental to a new blog.

 #### Broken Links